iamguid/ngx-mf/README.md

 If you use `[]` then object with the same nesting will be `FormArray`

-And you can combine `keys of TModel`, `{}`, `[]`, `FormElementArray`, `FormElementGroup`, `FormElementControl` to specify what you want to infer in result type.
+And you can combine `keys of TModel`, `{}`, `[]`, `FormElementArray`, `FormElementGroup`, `FormElementControl` to specify what you do want to infer in result type.

 Check [/tests/annotations.test.ts](https://github.com/iamguid/ngx-mf/blob/master/tests/annotations.test.ts) for details